Redislabs-Solution-Architects/Specialist-Solution-Workshops/Real-Time-Search-Workshop/lab6-tf/README.md

 ![alt_text](images/image11.png "image_tooltip")

-##### 12. Search for the "winter" tag on both CRDB regions and verify that you get two results from both regions
+##### 12. Search for the "Winter" season tag on both CRDB regions and verify that you get two results on both regions

 ```bash
 FT.SEARCH idx1 '@season:{Winter}'